TruebitProtocol/truebit-eth/README.md

 2. Try running Truebit OS [natively](#Running-Truebit-OS-natively) instead of using Docker.

 3. Test your connection with a vanilla command, e.g. `geth --goerli --syncmode "light"`, especially if you get the message `Fatal: Failed to read password file: open /root/.ethereum/supersecret.txt: no such file or directory`.
+On Ethereum mainnet, try `geth --syncmode "fast"`.

 4. Change your IP address.